Russel88/DAtest/README.md

 "zzz" (`DA.zzz`) is a placeholder for user-defined methods.
-You have to supply it with a function whose input is: A `count_table` (data.frame, samples are columns), a `predictor` (vector), a `paired` variable (factor), and a `covars` argument (named list with vectors).
+You have to supply it with a function whose input is: A `count_table` (data.frame, samples are columns, rownames indicate features), a `predictor` (vector), a `paired` variable (factor), and a `covars` argument (named list with vectors).
 It is OK if your function doesn't use `paired`/`covars`, but they have to be there in the arguments.
 The output from the user-defined function should be a data.frame that at least includes: The names of the features ("Feature"), p-values ("pval"), and name of method ("Method").

 See example below on how to include a simple t-test on relative
 abundances: